-6.5.3 To change the paper size:
+6.5.3 Changing page size:

 - Select the Page Layout tab. - Left-click the Size command, and a drop-down menu will appear.
 The current paper size is highlighted. - Left-click a size option to select it.
 The page size of the document changes.